Turn Up the Volume on These Android Music Apps

-Music-loving Android users don't suffer from a lack of choice when it comes to mobile music players for your Android phone, you're not hurting for options.
+When it comes to mobile music players for your Android phone, you're not hurting for options.
 Google Play Music offers traditional functionality and cloud streaming, and it's right there on your phone.
-But if you're looking for something more, you can turn to third-party apps — even one from Google rival Apple! — for greater customization, sound control and variety.
+But if you're looking for something more, you can turn to third-party apps — even one from Apple! — for greater customization, sound control and variety.
 Whether you're a casual listener or have thousands of songs to organize, here are our picks for the best music players on Android.
 (Image Credit: Shutterstock)

 Let's start with the default choice, just because you may have overlooked it.
 That would be a mistake: Google Play Music offers a number of perks that ought to make you give it a whirl.
 Google makes a pretty clever upload manager that lets you add up to 50,000 songs from iTunes or any other program where you’re currently storing your music.
 And if you subscribe to the $9.99-a-month premium service, you get access to the entire Google Play catalogue along with YouTube Red.
 This grants you ad-free viewing of nearly all videos on the service and access to programming developed specifically for YouTube Red subscribers.
 And even if you don't shoot for the cloud and streaming services, it still does a good job of playing music in your device storage, though with less frills than other players.

 Apple Music isn't just for iOS anymore.
 And even the most ardent Android fan would have to concede Apple's streaming service is pretty good.
 You get access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
 This option is most likely going to appeal to those who generally stick close to Apple’s ecosystem, but it's nice to have the ability to throw an Android phone into the mix.
 Apple Music subscriptions cost $9.99 a month, but you can enjoy a three-month trial at the start.
 (And if you happen to sign up for an unlimited data plan through Verizon, you currently can get six months of Apple Music for free.)